HouuYa/ai-product-safety-automation/README.md

 ## 🎯 Overview

-An end-to-end AI-powered automation system that manages product recall information across 43 countries, integrates with OECD's Global Recall Portal, and monitors online marketplaces for recalled products.
+An end-to-end AI-powered automation system that:
+- **Collects & manages** product recall information from 43 countries
+- **Integrates** with OECD's Global Recall Portal for international data sharing
+- **Monitors** online marketplaces for recalled products and incident signals
+- **Detects** product safety incidents from news sources in real-time
+- **Analyzes** consumer reviews and Q&A to identify early warning signs

 **Built by a government official, not a professional developer** — demonstrating that modern AI and low-code tools can enable non-technical experts to build enterprise-grade automation systems.